melkml/p2p_project/README.md

 # Chat P2P

+An implementation of a P2P chat on a local network using the JavaScript Net Module.

+# Usage

 In a P2P architecture, peers can act as both a server and a client.

-# Usage

 To instantiate a peer as a server, you will need to enter the port on which the server will be allocated.
 To do so, type the port number along with the command to run the `index.js` file in your terminal, like this: